 3. Double Duty Utility Camper

 Weight: 800 lbs

 Not only is this camper able to pull double duty, it should probably be called heavy duty as well.
 Designed to pull cargo or act as a camper, this trailer is solidly built from high-quality steel.
 If you choose to use it as a camping trailer, the tent can sleep up to six people thanks to two sleeping platforms that attach and detach from the main body of the trailer and store underneath when not in use.
 Mattresses and a wood floor for the trailer are not included.
 If you have a class II receiver towing capacity, you can take this trailer wherever you want to go.

 Weight: 250 lbs

 The Full-Size covers the basics and covers them very well.
 The aluminum trailer includes a tent, bed platform and everything you need to set them up, which only takes about 7-10 minutes.
-The tent is waterproof and fire-retardant, with 16 cubic feet of storage space under the bed when the tent is set up.
+These motorcycle tents are waterproof and fire-retardant, with 16 cubic feet of storage space under the bed when the tent is set up.
 As a fun little bonus, you can get the trailer in a custom color by request.

 5. MyPod – Pull Behind Camper for Motorcycles

 Weight: 630 lbs